BayoOlawumi/Books/README.md

-# Book-for-JS
+# Books
-This is a curated list of JS materials we've found to be helpful :smile:
+This is a curated list of various materials we've found to be helpful :smile: